giyushino/data_res_application/README.md

-# DataRes S22 Research Coding Assessment
+# DataRes F22 Research Coding Assessment

+## Please download this repository as a .zip file from the green CODE dropdown in the top right and email me your completed <code>.ipynb</code> file.
+- EMAIL: irsyadadam@g.ucla.edu
+- Write "DataRes F22 Research Coding Assessment" as the subject of the email.
+The body can be blank.

+#

 #### Remarks from Research Head